cogbites in the classroom

 - What are some concepts you have learned from class that you think would be important for science writers/journalists to know?
 Why?

 AAAS’s Science in the Classroom: The American Association for the Advancement of Science (AAAS) runs this site, which contains free annotated research papers and teaching materials, many of which include activities or associated multimedia.
 Click here for annotated psychology papers.

-Psychonomic Society Learning Groups: The Psychonomic Society is one of the primary societies for general scientific experimental psychology.
+Psychonomic Society Learning Groups: The Psychonomic Society is one of the primary societies for cognitive and experimental psychology.
 Their featured content contains blog posts written about articles published in their journals.
 If you’d like to use their content in your teaching, you can create a “learning group” for your students that contains links to blog posts relevant to your course.